 Take a Chance and Dance

-I arrived a few minutes late to the two-step lesson at the Continental, one of Austin’s classic honky-tonk dives.
+I arrived a few minutes late to the two-step lesson at the Broken Spoke, one of Austin’s classic honky-tonk dives.
 After a quick scan of the room, it was apparent that everyone else had brought a date.
 Except that short old-timer in the cowboy hat standing bashfully in the corner.
 Out of sheer desperation, I swooped in and introduced myself.

 “Do you have a partner?”
 I shouted over the music.